insomnimus/ps-dotenv/docs/Update-Dotenv.md

 ## PARAMETERS

-### -force
+### -Force
-Forces the command to re-evaluate .env files found in the current directory and its parents.
-Setting this flag won't have an effect if the module level state is disabled (using Disable-Dotenv).
+Forces the module to reload every env file if any.

 ```yaml
 Type: SwitchParameter